MauroGentile/dsp/statistics/3-1-actual_biased.md

 Actual mean: 1.024
 Biased mean: 2.404

-MY CODE: (I preferred to use my own code.
-It is probabily less efficient but I think that it is a good Python practise
+MY CODE: (I preferred to use my own code rather than using ThinkStat library.
+My code is probabily less efficient but I think that it is a good Python practise)

 ```python
 resp = nsfg.ReadFemResp()